Visceral Hypersensitivity Explained: Why 'Normal' Food Hurts You

 Everything else in this post is a longer version of that sentence.

-What "normal" digestion actually feels like (for other people)
+What "normal" digestion feels like for other people

 Every human gut produces gas.
 Fermentation by gut bacteria isn't a malfunction.
 It's the baseline behavior of a large intestine full of trillions of microbes doing their job.
 Healthy people produce roughly 0.5 to 2 liters of gas per day.
 Their guts stretch, contract, and pass that gas along without them noticing much.